 The modern compact executive car has to offer it all – a luxurious cabin, fun handling, impressive comfort and family friendly practicality.
 We compare four of the most popular models on sale – the Audi A4, Mercedes C-Class, BMW 3 Series and Jaguar XE, to help you decide which one deserves your hard earned cash.

-Check out our Audi A4 deals page, Mercedes C-Class deals page or Jaguar XE deals page to discover just how much money carwow could help you save.
+Check out our Audi A4 deals page, Mercedes C-Class deals page, Jaguar XE deals page or BMW 3 Series deals page to discover just how much money carwow could help you save.
 For more options check out our list of the best large family cars on sale or, for business buyers, our list of the best company cars.